Solanus Casey

-Solanus Casey, OFM Cap.
-(November 25, 1870 – July 31, 1957), born Bernard Francis Casey, was a priest of the Catholic Church in the United States and was a professed member of the Order of Friars Minor Capuchin.
-He was known during his lifetime as a healer for his great faith and his abilities as a spiritual counselor, but especially for his great attention to the sick, for whom he celebrated special Masses.
-The friar was much sought-after and revered, especially in Detroit, where he resided.
-He was also a noted lover of the violin, a trait he shared with his eponym, Saint Francis Solanus.
+Solanus Casey, OFMCap (born Bernard Francis Casey; November 25, 1870 – July 31, 1957) was an American Catholic priest of the Order of Friars Minor Capuchin.
+He was known as a healer and for his abilities as a spiritual counselor, but especially for his great attention to the sick, for whom he celebrated special Masses.
+The friar was much sought after and revered, especially in Detroit, where he resided.
+He was also a noted lover of the violin, a trait he shared with his eponym, St Francis Solanus.

-The cause for his sainthood, initiated by the laity who so loved him, commenced a few years after his death; he was officially recognized as servant of God in 1982, and he received the title of Venerable in 1995.
-After a miraculous healing attributed to him was approved by Pope Francis in 2017, he was beatified in Detroit at Ford Field on November 18, 2017.
+The cause for his sainthood, occasioned by the laity who so loved him, commenced a few years after his death; he was officially recognized as Servant of God in 1982, and he was declared venerable in 1995.
+After a miraculous healing attributed to him was approved by Pope Francis in 2017, he was beatified at Ford Field in Detroit on November 18, 2017.